vsilaev/tascalate-async-await/README-NG.md

 ExecutorService myExecutor = Executors.newFixedThreadPool(4);
 myCompletionStage.thenAcceptAsync(System.out::println, myExecutor);
 ```
-In the example above the code to print result to the console will run on the thread provided by `myExecutor`.
+In the example above, the code responsible for printing the result to the console will execute on the thread supplied by `myExecutor`.

-However, for Tascalate Async / Await there is no way to specify where the code will be resumed once the corresponding `await(future)` operation is complete.
-Instead of the passing `Executor` explicitly, the library uses fully declarative pluggable mechanism to  specify asynchronous executor to run with.
+In contrast to traditional practices, Tascalate Async/Await doesn’t allow you to directly define where the code execution should continue when the associated `await(future)` operation concludes.
+Rather than explicitly providing an `Executor`, the library employs a fully declarative and pluggable system to designate the asynchronous executor to be utilized.

-First we must introduce the `Scheduler` interface:
+To begin, let's take a look at the `Scheduler` interface:
 ```java
 package net.tascalate.async;

 public interface Scheduler {
    ...
     abstract public CompletionStage<?> schedule(Runnable runnable);

     default Runnable contextualize(Runnable resumeContinuation) {
         return resumeContinuation;
     }
    ...
 }
 ```
-The `Schedulre` API has 2 responsibilities:
+The `Scheduler` API serves two responsibilities:
-1. Execute supplied runnable command, most probably asynchronously (thought, this is implementation-dependent)
-2. Capture execution context of the currently running thread before suspension so it can later be restored when the code is resumed after `await(future)`.
-The `execution context` is typically defined as a set of thread local variables - either via explicit usage of the `ThreadLocal` or via some API wrapping `ThreadLocal`-s (like [RequestContextHolder](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/context/request/RequestContextHolder.html) in Spring)

-There are several factory methods in `Scheduler` interface that create concrete `Scheduler` implementation using the `ExecutorService` supplied and optional `contextualizer` - a function that captures current thread execution context and creates a wrapper for the runnable to re-apply context on the new thread.
+1. To execute a provided runnable task, which is generally done asynchronously -- but the actual behavior may vary depending on the implementation.
+2. To preserve the execution context of the active thread before it is suspended, allowing the context to be reinstated later when the code resumes execution following an `await(future)` call.
+The `execution context` usually encompasses a collection of thread-local variables—either managed directly via `ThreadLocal` or indirectly through APIs that utilize `ThreadLocal`, such as [RequestContextHolder](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/context/request/RequestContextHolder.html) in Spring.
+The `Scheduler` interface includes several factory methods that let you create specific `Scheduler` implementations by using a provided `ExecutorService` and, optionally, a `contextualizer`.
+This contextualizer is a function designed to capture the thread's current execution context and generate a runnable wrapper that re-applies this context within the new thread.
 ```
 package net.tascalate.async;
 ...